Palmr/Adventurer/Readme.md

 You will need to supply your own copy of **To Be Or Not To Be** however.
 Everyone who backed the project on [Kickstarter](https://www.kickstarter.com/) should have relieved a copy.
 I'm not sure if you can buy a PDF copy today, if not I would highly suggest buying a legit paper copy before heading to Google looking for a less legit copy.
 This program can help you enjoy the book more, and the book is well worth the money!

+Put your copy of `tbontb-regular.pdf` in a folder called resources and you should be good to go.

 ## TODO ##
 - Improve page parsing for end/image pages
 - Attempt to work back from links to find the choice text to add to relationships